• Skip to primary navigation

 • Garlic cloves - I highly recommend using fresh garlic for optimal flavor.

 • Nutritional yeast - Deactivated yeast that provides deep cheesy flavor and vitamin B-12.
+This replaces the Parmesan cheese found in traditional pesto.

 • Walnuts - High in protein and healthy fats, they provide subtle nuttiness to our pasta.